g-kutty/py-tour/lessons/01/introduction/bitwise_operations.md

     ```

 &nbsp;
-## The Base 2 Number System
+### The Base 2 Number System
 ***

 - When we count, we usually do it in base 10.
 That means that each place in a number can hold one of ten values, 0-9.

-- In _binary_ we count in _base two_, where each place can hold one of two values: 0 or 1.
+- In `binary` we count in `base two`, where each place can hold one of two values: 0 or 1.

-- Each place in a decimal number represents a power of _ten_, where each place in a binary number represents a power of two.
+- Each place in a decimal number represents a power of ten, where each place in a binary number represents a power of two.

 - The rightmost bit is the 1's bit(two to the zero power),  the next bit is the 2's bit(two to the first), then 4, 8, 16, 32, and so on.